 8. Rescue Remedy

-This product is free of alcohol.
-You can drop the solution on a treat, add a few drops into a water bowl, or rub your dog’s paw and belly with it.
+This product is free of alcohol and can be used on all dogs.
+You can drop the solution on a treat, add it into a water bowl, or rub your dog’s paw and belly with it.

 9. Lavender Oil

 The last natural supplement you can use is Lavender—a popular essential oil that’s known for its relaxing properties.